-Check www.uiltexas.org/academics/conferences for current year's SAC schedule.
+Check the Student Activities Conferences webpage for current year's SAC schedule.

 COORDINATORS & DIRECTORS

 The academic staff will make a special effort to offer sessions for coordinators, district meet academic directors and contest directors.
 Fall is the time to begin planning for the district meet.